A common injury in a car accident is a collarbone fracture. Fractures of the collarbone, or clavicle, are in one of three areas of the bone:

 Physical therapy is usually recommended to restore the range of motion after the fracture is healed.

 A broken collarbone restricts your activities for up to three months.
-If you broke your collarbone in a car accident in Florida that was caused by someone else’s careless driving, you may have a claim to recover your damages.
-You should speak to an experienced car accident attorney.
+If you broke your collarbone in a car accident that was caused by someone else’s careless driving, you may have a claim to recover your damages.
+You should speak to an experienced attorney.